-The Company follows estimated useful lives which are given under Part C of the Schedule II of the Companies Act.
-2013.
+The Company follows estimated useful lives which are given under Part C of the Schedule II of the Companies Act, 2013.
 The estimated useful lives of items of property, plant and equipment for the current and comparative periods are as follows:

-Asset category
+Asset category Useful Life

-Computers and accessories
+Computers and accessories 3 years

-3 years

-Proceediments

-5 years
+Office equipments 5 years

-recution on additions (disposals) is provided on a pro-rata basis i.e. from (up to) the date on which asset is ready for use (dispo
+Depreciation on additions (disposals) is provided on a pro-rata basis i.e. from (up to) the date on which asset is ready for use entranced and